 By Bryan Smyth

 If I asked you to name a building in Cork which looks like something from Soviet-era Russia you would probably think of the Science Building – more recently known as the ‘Kane’ Building in University College Cork.
 It was built from 1968 to 1971.
-By way of comparison the nearby Cork County Hall skyscraper was completed just 3 years prior (construction being from 1965-1968).
-County Hall is not generally considered ugly but this is due in part to a 2006 refurb and it’s erstwhile status as Ireland’s tallest building.
+By way of comparison; the nearby Cork County Hall skyscraper was completed just 3 years prior (its construction being from 1965-1968).
+County Hall is not generally considered ugly today, either thanks to its 2006 refurb orits previously longheld status as Ireland’s tallest building.

 It has been said that the UCC Science Building resembles an apartment block from Eastern Europe, others have compared it to a Statsi interrogation centre.

 As if the visuals weren’t bad enough it’s also understood that the building contained (or possibly still contains) 2.5 tonnes of uranium in a basement store.
-This was the remnants of material given to Ireland by the USA under the Atoms for Peace Programme in 1974.
-In the 1980s, it was decommissioned and taken apart, but Ireland lacks a central repository for radioactive material so it had no where to go.
+These were the remnants of material given to Ireland by the USA under the Atoms for Peace Programme in 1974.
+In the 1980s, it was decommissioned and taken apart, but Ireland lacks a central repository for unwanted radioactive material so there was nowhere else for it go go.

 On an overcast day the UCC Science Building is ugly!

 Did you know it rains 146 days a year in Cork? rain makes the colour of building darker.

 Even on a sunny day (rare in Cork) the UCC Science Building is ugly!

 Its scale and design were, and continue to be, the subject of much controversy.
 A 2003 Conservation Report written for UCC describes it in the kindest terms as “one of the many large modern buildings placed into the grounds… with very limited with regard to the earlier landscape layout or historic fabric”.

 Above: Oblique aerial image of the building